-- Homework should be set in all subjects as indicated in the published homework timetable. - Homework should be varied. - Homework should be set using Synergy. - Whenever possible the homework should be a discrete piece of work. - Students in Year 7 should complete approximately 45 minutes of homework each evening.
-This amount will increase as students' progress through school with Year 10 and 11 students completing up to 90 minutes of homework each evening.
+- Homework should be set in all subjects as indicated in the published homework timetable. - Homework should be varied. - Homework should be set using Synergy and checked off when completed. - Whenever possible the homework should be a discrete piece of work. - Students in Year 7 should complete approximately 45 minutes of homework each evening.
+This amount will increase as students' progress through school with Year 10 and 11 students completing up to 90 minutes of homework each evening. - Homework will not be set for the next day; the usual time period will be at least one week.